When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Momentum Extragradient via Chebyshev Polynomials

 \subsection{Three Modes of the Momentum Extragradient}

-Within the robust region of EGM, we can compute its worst-case convergence rate as follows: \begin{small}
+Within the robust region of MEG, we can compute its worst-case convergence rate based on \eqref{eq:cauchy-shwarz} as follows:

-\end{small} where the last inequality uses $m \in (0, 1).$ Note that $r_t$ denotes the worst-case convergence rate by definition.
-Indeed, in conjunction with \eqref{eq:cauchy-shwarz}, it follows $\frac{\|w_t - w^\star \|}{\|w_0 - w^\star \| } \leq r_t$.
-To get the asymptotic rate, we take the limit supremum of the $2t$-th root of $r_t$: The reason why we take the $2t$-th root of $r_t$ is to normalize by the number of vector field computations, as we compare in Section~\ref{sec:conv-rate} the asymptotic rate of EGM in \eqref{eq:asymptotic-rate} with other gradient methods that use a single vector field computation in the recurrences, such as GD and GDM.

-Recall that the Chebyshev polynomial expressions of EGD in \eqref{eq:res-poly-extra-mom-cheby} and that of GDM\footnote{Asymptotically, GDM enjoys $\sqrt{m}$ convergence rate instead of the $\sqrt[4]{m}$ of EGM, as it uses a single vector field computation per iteration instead of the two.} are identical except for the link functions.
-Hence, the convergence rate in \eqref{eq:conv-rate} applies to both EGM and GDM, as long as the link functions $|\sigma(\lambda)|$ and $|\xi(\lambda)|$ are bounded by $1$.
+Since the Chebyshev polynomial expressions of MEG in \eqref{eq:res-poly-extra-mom-cheby} and that of GDM\footnote{Asymptotically, GDM enjoys $\sqrt{m}$ convergence rate instead of the $\sqrt[4]{m}$ of MEG, as it uses a single vector field computation per iteration instead of the two.
+However, these are not directly comparable, as the values of $m$ that correspond to the robust region are not the same. } are identical except for the link functions, the convergence rate in \eqref{eq:conv-rate} applies to both MEG and GDM, as long as the link functions $|\sigma(\lambda)|$ and $|\xi(\lambda)|$ are bounded by $1$.
+As a result, we see that the asymptotic convergence rate in \eqref{eq:meg-asymptotic-rate} only depends on the momentum parameter $m$, when the hyperparameters are restricted to the robust region.
+This fact was utilized in tuning GDM for strongly convex quadratic minimization \citep{zhang2019yellowfin}.

-Yet, due to the difference in link functions, the robust region of EGM and GDM are drastically different.
-Specifically, due to the \textit{quadratic} link function of EGM, the robust region is more flexible; in particular, this link function can still satisfy the upper bounds \eqref{eq:chebyshev-complex} in Lemma~\ref{lem:chebyshev-complex} for a subset of complex values, resulting in the convergence rate of \eqref{eq:conv-rate}.
-Hence, compared to GDM whose link function is linear in $\lambda$ and so can only satisfy \eqref{eq:chebyshev-complex} for a subset of real values, EGM enjoys the convergence rate in \eqref{eq:conv-rate} for a much wider set of $\lambda$ values.
+The robust region of MEG can be described with the four extreme points below (derivation in the appendix):